 When the body is fasting, it tries to throw out anything and everything that is consuming energy without providing any benefits.
 Due to this, the toxins stored in the body are excreted.
 Research points at a raised level of endorphins, the hormones that make us feel good and happy after fasting.

 Fasting is known to reduce triglycerides, which are responsible for causing heart diseases.
-The triglycerides are responsible for bad cholesterol.
+Triglycerides are responsible for bad cholesterol.
 Interestingly, fasting does not harm the good cholesterol in the body.
 Read more on how to reduce cholesterol

 Increases Leptin Receptivity